tablecheck/mongoid-ultra/README.md

 `X.Y.Z.P`

 Where `X.Y.Z` is the latest upstream release version, and `P` is the patch version of this repo.
-We will also use `-beta1`, `-rc1`, etc. suffixes which will not necessarily be aligned with upstream.
+We will also use `-beta1`, `-rc1`, etc. suffixes to denote pre-releases, which may be unstable.

 **Semver**: For the time being will follow the major version component of semver, i.e. not breaking or removing functionality *except* in major (`X`) releases.
 We may introduce new features in new patch (`P`) releases,